-On December 17, 2018, the two Pakistani men crossed the border from Bosnia to Croatia near Velika Kladuša (BiH), coordinates 45.173858,15.7583761.
+On December 17, 2018, the respondent, a Pakistani man, along with his 15-year-old friend (also from Pakistan) crossed the border from Bosnia to Croatia near Velika Kladuša (BiH), coordinates 45.173858,15.7583761.
 After four nights of walking, they reached the Slovenian border without having been detected by the Croatian authorities.
 In the morning of December 21, they entered Slovenia near Vukovci (SVN), coordinates 45.429706,15.2146405, by walking through the border river.
 The water was less than knee-deep, but very cold.

 Both individuals stated that they wanted to claim asylum in Slovenia.
-An officer then checked the contents of the respondent’s phone, i.e. the WhatsApp messages, GPS data, and conducted a computer search of maybe 20 minutes.
-He then said that the respondent couldn’t receive asylum in Slovenia; he justified this by the fact that he had entered Slovenia before.
+An officer then checked the contents of the respondent’s phone, i.e. the WhatsApp messages, GPS data, and conducted a computer search of maybe 20 minutes as the respondent recalled.
+The officer then said that the respondent couldn’t receive asylum in Slovenia; he justified this by the fact that he had entered Slovenia before, the respondent asserted.
 The respondent received a report which he destroyed later on.
 By contrast, the case of his 15-year old friend was checked in more detail, and his friend stayed in the police station in Slovenia when the respondent was pushed–back; by the time of the interview, the respondent didn’t have any information on the whereabouts of his friend.

 There were already six other people on the move with the Croatian officers and the group of seven was driven in two cars, one big estate car and one of the size of a regular passenger car, to the Bosnian border.
 They were accompanied by three officers with dark blue uniforms with epaulettes and a white badge on their sleeves.